gomorpheus/terraform-provider-morpheus/docs/resources/email_task.md

 - `allow_custom_config` (Boolean) Custom configuration data to pass during the execution of the email task
 - `code` (String) The code of the email task
 - `content` (String) The body of the email is HTML.
-Morpheus automation variables can be injected into the email body when needed
+Morpheus automation variables can be injected into the email body when needed.
+Used with a source type of local
+- `content_path` (String) The file path of the template used for the email task, used with a source type of repository
+- `content_url` (String) The URL of the template used for the email task, used with a source type of url
+- `repository_id` (Number) The ID of the git repository to fetch the email template
 - `retry_count` (Number) The number of times to retry the task if there is a failure
 - `retry_delay_seconds` (Number) The number of seconds to wait between retry attempts
 - `retryable` (Boolean) Whether to retry the task if there is a failure
 - `skip_wrapped_email_template` (Boolean) Whether to ignore the Morpheus-styled email template
 - `source` (String) Choose local to draft or paste the email directly into the Task.
-Choose Repository or URL to bring in a template from a Git repository or another outside source
+Choose Repository or URL to bring in a template from a Git repository or another outside source (local, repository, url)
+- `version_ref` (String) The git reference of the repository to pull (main, master, etc.)

 ### Read-Only